Old School vs. New School

 So, what can the average person do?

-We all have a web browser; there are multiple versions available like Chrome, Firefox, Safari, Opera, etc (or god forbid, Internet Explorer) that help you access the internet.
 Browser extensions are downloadable attachments that increase the functionality of your web browser.
 Simply put, extensions improve your internet experience.
 But they can also stop spies from accessing your personal information.

 3. PictureMate helps you find hidden pictures on Facebook (and you don’t even have to be friends).
 This extension pulls pictures from Facebook friends in which the person you’re viewing has been tagged.

-4. HubSpot Sales (formerly Sidekick) gives you desktop notifications when the emails you send get opened or clicked in real time.
+4. HubSpot Sales (formerly Sidekick) gives you desktop notifications when the emails you send get opened or clicked in real-time.

 5. Bananatag sends notifications to Gmail when a contact opens your email or clicks a link.